 - Always store your slime in an airtight container away from the sun in a cool and dark place.

 - Before playing with your slime after a gap, remember to knead it well.
-This will improve the texture of the slime and increase the shelf life of it too.
+This will improve the texture of the slime and increase its shelf life of it too.

-- While doing any DIY with borax solution, wear safety gears and keep your kids and pets away from the DIY station.
+- While doing any DIY with borax solution, wear safety gear and keep your kids and pets away from the DIY station.